pmndrs/jotai/docs/api/core.md

 The created atom config can have an optional property `onMount`.
-`onMount` is a function which takes a function `setAtom`
+`onMount` is a function which takes a function `setAtom` and returns `onUnmount` function optionally.

+The `onMount` function will be invoked when the atom is first used in a provider, and `onUnmount` will be invoked when it's not used.
+In some edge cases, an atom can be unmounted and then mounted immediately.

 ```js
 const anAtom = atom(1)